 Choose a connector that fits the wires

-Every wire connector is made to join a certain minimum and maximum volume of wires: The larger the wire gauge, the fewer it can hold.
-Always check the approved list on the packaging (photo above) to make sure the connector is listed for the wire combination you want to join.
+Every wire nut connector is made to join a certain minimum and maximum volume of wires: The larger the wire gauge, the fewer it can hold.
+Always check the approved list on the wire nuts packaging (photo above) to make sure the connector is listed for the wire combination you want to join.
+This is important for preventing home fires.
 Even though the connectors appear to be color coded, you can’t rely on this.
 For example, one style of yellow connector joins up to four 14-gauge wires, while another connects a maximum of three.
 You have to check the label on the package or go to the manufacturer’s Web site to find out.
-Keep a range of small to large connectors and their packaging on hand so you won’t be tempted to make do with the wrong size.
+Keep a range of small to large wire nut connectors and their packaging on hand so you won’t be tempted to make do with the wrong size.

 Line up the wire ends, then tighten

 Place the wire nut connector over all of the wires.

 Tug on each wire to make sure they are secure.

 With the exception of stranded wire, which we’ll talk about below, it’s important to make sure the ends of all wires are lined up before twisting on the wire nut connector.
 Otherwise the connector won’t clamp all wires evenly and one or more could slip out.